-Tri-iso super 10 plus is a multi-layered thermo-reflective insulation has the specific advantage of being only 30mm thick, but is thermally equivalent to 210mm of mineral wool!
+Tri-iso super 10 plus is multi-layered thermo-reflective insulation that has the specific advantage of being only 30mm thick but is thermally equivalent to 210mm of mineral wool!
 It provides thermal insulation which is heat-reflective, counteracting all modes of heat transfer all year round.
 It is highly effective in retaining heat inside in winter, and reflecting infra-red radiation in the summer, therefore preventing the overheating of spaces in the summer.
-Should be perfect for providing some insulation for what is in essence a tin can on wheels!
+Should be perfect for providing some insulation for what is, in essence, a tin can on wheels!

 With this and some 6v to 12v relay issues, there is plenty to keep busy with on the bus at the moment!